Malpas Online Logo Link

 There has been a Parish Council in Malpas since Parish Councils were formed in 1894.

-Prior to that, aspects of the Town were managed through Vestry Meetings, held in St Oswald's Church.
+Prior to that, management of the Town issues were conducted through Vestry Meetings, held in St Oswald's Church.
 They ruled on a mixture of both Church and community issues.

 The district was named after the town of Malpas.